dolbeysystems/fusion-cac-web-docs/content/account-navigation/_index.md

 ### Expand Documents

-Right-click on a document within the Documents pane and select Expand to visualize all documents within a documents folder or all suggested codes within each document.
-The default view is Expand Documents, with options to Collapse All.
+Right-click on a document within the Documents tree and select "Expand" to visualize all documents within a documents folder or all suggested codes within each document.
+The default view is "Expand Documents", with options to "Collapse All".
 This allows the user to see the whole folder structure to see what options they have before they open a folder to view specific documents.

 ![Expand Documents](ExpandDoc.png)